-The Dynamic Learning Maps (DLM) and ACCESS for ELLs assessments were administered in-person only, not remotely, so participation rates for these assessments may have been lower than in previous years.
+The Dynamic Learning Maps (DLM) and ACCESS for ELLs assessments were administered in spring 2021 and results will be included for the 2020-21 school year.
+These two assessments were administered in-person only, not remotely, so participation rates for these assessments may have been lower than in previous years.
 As a result, the NJDOE recommends using caution in comparing results for 2020-21 to prior or future years.

 The fall 2021 administration of the Start Strong assessment was used to satisfy the federal statewide assessment requirement to administer general assessments in ELA, mathematics, and science for the 2020-21 school year.
 As a result, the fall 2021 Start Strong results will be used to meet ESSA reporting requirements for the 2020-2021 school year.
-As a result, of the fall 2021 Start Strong results are available on the NJDOE website.
+Results of the fall 2021 Start Strong results are available on the NJDOE website.
 Please note that these results are aligned to reporting requirements for the 2020-2021 school year, so results only include students that were enrolled during the 2020-21 school year and the school/district, grade level, and student group status in that file represent the student's enrollment as of June 2021, not as of fall 2022.
 Other reports on Start Strong results that reflect all students testing as of Fall 2022 are available on the NJDOE Assessment webpage.